 Each field of concentration comprises an interdisciplinary suite of courses involving faculty members from political science, economics, global studies and environmental studies, among others.
 This ensures you gain a comprehensive understanding of the various perspectives and interests that shape international public policy.
-A team-taught seminar provides a unique forum for making those connections.

 Guest lectures and workshops from policy experts and practitioners supplement your formal study and provide valuable insights on current issues and on the practice of international public policy.

 Our MIPP program is a full-time program normally completed in 12 months.

 In your first term, you’ll complete our four required core courses.
 In your second and third terms, you’ll choose one of the two fields offered in that term and take the suite of courses required for that field.
 The fields we offer include:

 You’ll have the opportunity to participate in the Centre for International Governance Innovation (CIGI) Graduate Fellow program.
 As a fellow, you’ll gain mentorship and guidance from senior scholars and policy practitioners as they advance their own policy research and writing skills.

 More information can be found on the International Applicants page.